yusufk12/Validata/README.md

 Created by:
-Kandrix Kim, Luciana Quirino, and Yusuf Khan
+Kandrix Kim, Luciana Quirino, and Yusuf Khan.

-The Michener Institute of Education
+- The Michener Institute of Education
-Digital Health and Data Analytics 2024
+- Digital Health and Data Analytics 2024